 The rear LCD screen is another point of differentiation between point-and-shoots.
 Most screens are LCD and around 3 inches in size, with the resolution varying significantly across price points.
 Higher resolution and brighter screens come in handy when the conditions are tough and you are trying to line up a shot.
 On some high-end models you get a tilting LCD for difficult angles and even touchscreen functionality that can be easier to navigate than with buttons.
 The LCD screen isn’t a make-or-break feature for us, but they do get nicer as you spend more and the difference is noticeable.

 Some advanced point-and-shoots have either an electronic or optical viewfinder.
 This desirable feature means that instead of lining up photos via the rear LCD screen, you can look through the viewfinder located at the top of the camera.
 For professionals and enthusiasts who demand accuracy and produce a high volume of photos, a viewfinder almost is a necessity.
-Again, electronic viewfinders are rare on point-and-shoots and usually the territory of DLSRs and some mirrorless cameras, but on new high-end models like the Canon G16 or Sony RX100 IV, having an electronic viewfinder undoubtedly is advantageous.
+Again, electronic viewfinders are rare on point-and-shoots and usually the territory of digital SLRs and some mirrorless cameras, but on new high-end models like Sony RX100 VII, having an electronic viewfinder undoubtedly is advantageous.

-There are a number of “rugged” digital cameras on the market, with our favorite being the Olympus TG-4.
+There are a number of “rugged” digital cameras on the market, with our favorite being the Olympus Tough TG-6.
 These cameras are essentially entry-level point-and-shoots with an exterior casing that makes them waterproof, dustproof, and shockproof (the specificities such as waterproof depth depend on the model).

 First and foremost, no camera is actually waterproof—you can see by combing through various reviews on sites like Amazon that rugged cameras can spring the occasional leak.
-More, you pay quite a premium for the extra protection, often getting a camera that is relatively basic in terms of image quality.
-The Olympus TG-4 currently retails for a pricey $379, despite having entry-level specs—you can get an excellent mid-range point-and-shoot that isn’t weather resistant like the Canon G16 for around that price.
+Moreover, you pay quite a premium for the extra protection, often getting a camera that is relatively basic in terms of image quality.
+The Olympus TG-6 currently retails for a pricey $349, despite having entry-level specs—you can get an excellent mid-range point-and-shoot that isn’t weather-resistant for around that price.

 The good news for consumers is that memory cards continue to get faster and cheaper.
-Just a couple of years ago, Class 10 cards, which have a minimum write speed of 10 MB per second, were expensive and there was an actual decision to make between those and slower Class 4 cards.
-By 2016, the price of Class 10 cards has dropped to the same range as Class 4 cards and it’s a no-brainer (Class 4 cards soon will be extinct).
+A few years ago, Class 10 cards, which have a minimum write speed of 10 MB per second, were expensive and there was an actual decision to make between those and slower Class 4 cards.
+By 2020, the price of Class 10 cards has dropped to the same range as Class 4 cards and it’s a no-brainer (Class 4 cards are basically extinct).